rpnow/rpnow/README.md

 ## Version
 Here's the flow of getting a new version ready for Sentry.io:

-1. You can run `npm version patch`, etc to increment the version number
+1. Update the version number in `version.ts`
-2. Update it in `version.ts` as well, until I figure out something better
-3. Make sure to do an `npm run build` to get an up-to-date bundle and sourcemap available.
+2. Make sure to do an `npm run build` to get an up-to-date bundle and sourcemap available.
-4. `npm run sentry` does everything needed to upload sourcemaps to sentry.
+3. `VERSION=x.y.z npm run sentry` does everything needed to upload sourcemaps to sentry.

 ## Production